Bob Dylan: 1965–1969: Going electric and motorcycle accident

-1970s
+1970–1979: Return to touring and Christian music

 In the early 1970s, critics charged that Dylan's output was varied and unpredictable.
-Rolling Stone writer Greil Marcus asked, "What is this shit?" on first listening to Self Portrait, released in June 1970.
+Greil Marcus asked "What is this shit?" upon first hearing Self Portrait, released in June 1970.
 It was a double LP including few original songs and was poorly received.
 In October 1970, Dylan released New Morning, considered a return to form.
-This album included "Day of the Locusts", a song in which Dylan gave an account of receiving an honorary degree from Princeton University on June 9, 1970.
-In November 1968, Dylan had co-written "I'd Have You Anytime" with George Harrison; Harrison recorded "I'd Have You Anytime" and Dylan's "If Not for You" for his 1970 solo triple album All Things Must Pass.
-Dylan's surprise appearance at Harrison's 1971 Concert for Bangladesh attracted media coverage, since Dylan's live appearances had become rare.
+The title track was from Dylan's ill-fated collaboration with MacLeish, and "Day of the Locusts" was his account of receiving an honorary degree from Princeton University on June 9, 1970.
+In November 1968, Dylan co-wrote "I'd Have You Anytime" with George Harrison; Harrison recorded that song and Dylan's "If Not for You" for his album All Things Must Pass.
+Olivia Newton-John covered "If Not For You" on her debut album and "The Man in Me" was prominently featured in the film The Big Lebowski (1998).

+Tarantula, a freeform book of prose-poetry, had been written by Dylan during a creative burst in 1964–65.
+Dylan shelved his book for several years, apparently uncertain of its status, until he suddenly informed Macmillan at the end of 1970 that the time had come to publish it.
+The book attracted negative reviews but later critics have suggested its affinities with Finnegans Wake and A Season in Hell.

-Between March 16 and 19, 1971, Dylan reserved three days at Blue Rock, a small studio in Greenwich Village, to record with Leon Russell.
+Between March 16 and 19, 1971, Dylan recorded with Leon Russell at Blue Rock, a small studio in Greenwich Village.
 These sessions resulted in "Watching the River Flow" and a new recording of "When I Paint My Masterpiece".
 On November 4, 1971, Dylan recorded "George Jackson", which he released a week later.
-For many, the single was a surprising return to protest material, mourning the killing of Black Panther George Jackson in San Quentin State Prison that year.
-Dylan contributed piano and harmony to Steve Goodman's album, Somebody Else's Troubles, under the pseudonym Robert Milkwood Thomas (referencing Under Milk Wood by Dylan Thomas and his own previous name) in September 1972.
+For many, the single was a surprising return to protest material, mourning the killing of Black Panther George Jackson in San Quentin State Prison.
+Dylan's surprise appearance at Harrison's Concert for Bangladesh on August 1, 1971, attracted media coverage as his live appearances had become rare.

-In 1972, Dylan signed to Sam Peckinpah's film Pat Garrett and Billy the Kid, providing songs and backing music for the movie, and playing "Alias", a member of Billy's gang with some historical basis.
-Despite the film's failure at the box office, the song "Knockin' on Heaven's Door" became one of Dylan's most covered songs.Artists to have covered the song include Bryan Ferry, Wyclef Jean and Guns N' Roses.

-Also in 1972, Dylan protested the move to deport John Lennon and Yoko Ono, who had been convicted of possessing cannabis, by sending a letter to the US Immigration Service, in part: "Hurray for John & Yoko.
+In 1972, Dylan joined Sam Peckinpah's film Pat Garrett and Billy the Kid, providing the soundtrack and playing "Alias", a member of Billy's gang.
+Despite the film's failure at the box office, "Knockin' on Heaven's Door" became one of Dylan's most covered songs.Artists to have covered the song include Bryan Ferry, Wyclef Jean and Guns N' Roses.
+That same year, Dylan protested the move to deport John Lennon and Yoko Ono, who had been convicted for marijuana possession, by sending a letter to the US Immigration Service which read in part: "Hurray for John & Yoko.
 Let them stay and live here and breathe.
 The country's got plenty of room and space.
 Let John and Yoko stay!"